 An important part of reducing our footprint is optimizing delivery routes, as the most sustainable mile is the one we never drive.
 On-Road Integrated Optimization and Navigation (ORION), our groundbreaking route-optimization software, provides a smarter way to determine the best route for a single delivery vehicle.
 ORION uses package-level detail, customized online map data, fleet telematics, and advanced algorithms to determine the most efficient delivery route each day.
-We have learned that successful implementation requires a combination of ORION technology and our drivers using their best judgment and knowledge of optimal route solutions.
+Learn more here.

 As these technology-driven investments are fully deployed, they will help us achieve our goal of reducing absolute GHG emissions across our global ground operations by 12 percent by 2025.